jbamford/MMM-PenPlotter/README.md

 Sisyphus, PenPlotters, and
 https://www.youtube.com/watch?v=7i78DSaMhls

-Additional documention comming on how to generate your own SVG animations
+Additional documention comming on how to generate your own SVG animations.

 ## Dependencies / Requirements